ali-raheem/vraytracer/README.md

 ### Todo

 * Code is a complete and utter mess.
+  - Move Ray into module
+  - Ray tracer module
+* Take scene input from file
+* Camera pos/fov
+* Focal distance

+#### Waiting on vlang for
 * Use Interfaces once working
 * Use None instead of error once working
 * Ensure overloading is used everywhere once working //TODO
-* Read an JSON input file
-* Camera pos/fov
-* Focal distance

 ### Complete